gloveboxes/Raspberry-Pi-Kubernetes-Cluster/README.md

 1. The Kubernetes Cluster runs isolated on the **Network Switch** and operates on subnet 192.168.100.0/24.
 2. A static route needs to be configured either on the **Network Router** or on your computer to define the entry point (gateway) into the Cluster subnet (192.168.100.0/24).
 3. The gateway IP Address is allocated by your **Network Router** to the Kubernetes Master WiFi adapter.
-In the above example the Gateway address is 192.168.0.55.
+In the above example, the Gateway address is 192.168.0.55.

 Most **Network Routers** allow you to configure a static route.
 The following is an example configured on a Linksys Router.